day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

-- createshow_portafolio()function，It is also creating a newBacktestingEngineObjects，IncomingDataFrameCalculation of statistical indicators such as the Sharpe ratio, etc.，And drawing。So the function can not only display a single strategy backtesting results，Also can show portfolio backtesting results。
+- createshow_portafolio() function, It is also creating a new BacktestingEngineObjects, IncomingDataFrameCalculation of statistical indicators such as the Sharpe ratio, etc., And drawing.
+So the function can not only display a single strategy backtesting results, Also can show portfolio backtesting results.
 ```
 def show_portafolio(df):
     engine = BacktestingEngine()